 The ideal dosage for an individual to relieve anxiety depends on the CBD product, how they administer it, and personal health factors.

 The administration method determines how quickly cannabinoids begin taking effect.

-The effects of orally administered CBD, such as oils, edibles, or capsules, begin working within 30 minutes to 2 hours.
+The effects of orally administered CBD, such as oils, edibles (such as gummies), or capsules, generally begin working within 30 minutes to 2 hours.
 Smoking or vaping CBD oil or cannabis buds results in more immediate effects.